Change in Stakeholder/Director/Partner

-One of the common requisites in the various laws ordained involves providing the defendant or defaulter with an opportunity of being heard.
+The most common requirements in the laws ordained involve providing the defendant or defaulter with an opportunity of being heard.
 It is no different with the removal of a director.
-The process of removal cannot not be initiated without providing this opportunity to the director who is to be removed.
+The director must present his side before initiating the removal process.

 Issue of Notice

-The process of removal must be initiated by way of a notice.
-This notice must be processed by shareholders holding a minimum voting power of 1%; or who holds shares on which an aggregate sum of not more than Rs 5,00,000 has been paid up on the date of notice.
-Such a notice, known as special notice must be signed by all the members.
-The special notice must be delivered to the company at-least 14 days prior to the date of meeting, at which the resolution will be passed.
-It may be delivered earlier but wouldn’t be valid if issued before three months of the date of meeting.
+The process of removal gets initiated by way of a notice served to contain the agenda.
+This notice must be processed by shareholders holding a minimum voting power of 1%; or who owns shares on which an aggregate sum of not more than Rs 5,00,000 has been paid upon the date of the notice.
+Such a notice, known as a special notice, must be signed by all the members.
+The special note must be delivered to the company at least 14 days before the meeting date, resolved.
+It may be delivered earlier but wouldn’t be valid if issued before three months of the meeting date.

 Notice to members

 The concerned director can make a representation in writing to the company against the notice of removal.
 He/she is also entitled to plea to the company to send the representation to all the members.
 Also, the members must be notified of the representation through a notice.
 If the company cannot send copies to all the members, the director may request that the representation be read out at the meeting.
 The director is entitled to rights in addition to and without prejudice to his right to be heard orally.